In winter the Aadla chalets are located directly at the valley run of the Arlberg ski area. which is known as Austrias largest connected ski area.

 Our closest airports are Zurich, Munich, Innsbruck, Friedrichshafen and Altenrhein.

-You can easily get a transfer service to Schröcken.
+We are happy to organize a transfer service to Schröcken for you.
 Depending on the airport it will take between 2:15 and 3:00 hours to get to your chalet.
 Please note that this service is chargeable and must be booked in advance.

 Lech – Warth